PoonamChopade99/PluralSight-LoginPage-Clone/README.md

 # PluralSight-LoginPage-Clone
-PluralSight-LoginPage-Clone
-Clone of pluralsight login page created with HTML, CSS with flexbox.
+PluralSight-LoginPage-Clone of pluralsight login page created with HTML, CSS with flexbox.